Plywood and Luan are two very similar woods, but they are also quite different.

 - Hardwood – Strong with excellent damage and impact resistance.
 Warp resistant and can come with veneer finishes.

-- Marine – Waterproof and weatherproof.
+- Marine – Water-resistant and weather-resistant.
 Strong and resistant to separation and humidity.
-Usually coated externally with weather and boil proof glue.
+Typically, coated externally with weather and boil-proof glue.

-So, each of the five main types all have areas they excel at and the right ply depends on the job you’re doing.
+So, each of the five main types of plywood has its own strengths.
+The right plywood will entirely depend on the job you’re doing.

-- Luan – Subfloor for vinyl and carpet, furniture veneers and bended surfaces, surfaces that require a smooth finish.
+- Luan – Subfloor for vinyl and carpet, furniture veneers and bent surfaces, surfaces that require a smooth finish.

 - Softwood – Home construction (floors, walls, roofs), packaging, ready-to-paint panels (if coated).